The short answer is yes.

 - To establish you as a thought leader in your industry

-- To optimise content creation and distribution as per the data analytics you see vis-à-vis your content performance
+- To optimize content creation and distribution as per the data analytics you see vis-à-vis your content performance

 - To consolidate your process of engagement with your followers and community on the social networks

-None of this would have possible at this scale at the introduction stage.
+None of this would have been possible at this scale at the introduction stage.